-We won't turn there, but in Matthew 12:36 it says that in the Day of Judgment men will give an account for every idle word that they have spoken.
+We will not turn there, but in Matthew 12:36 it says that in the Day of Judgment men will give an account for every idle word that they have spoken.
 So, what will we be held accountable for?
-It's good to know what is to be required of you.
+It is good to know what is to be required of you.
 Many today have their own personal ideas of what they must do to gain the Kingdom of God.
 Certainly in American religious circles, we have a broad spectrum of thought—with a good part of it based on superstition.

-And today we've had some leave us in the superstitious belief that the only way God will hear one's prayers is if that individual is saying the name of Jesus Christ and God the Father in the original Hebrew tongue.
+And today we have had some leave us in the superstitious belief that the only way God will hear one's prayers is if that individual is saying the name of Jesus Christ and God the Father in the original Hebrew tongue.

 John 5:39 Search the scriptures; for in them you think you have eternal life: and they are they which testify of Me.

-Now, it's interesting to me that the apostle Paul was probably very much like this (indeed, probably exactly like this) prior to his calling.
-I'd like for you to look at what he lists as his background.
+Now, it is interesting to me that the apostle Paul was probably very much like this (indeed, probably exactly like this) prior to his calling.
+I would like for you to look at what he lists as his background.
 In Philippians 3, Paul is telling what he was like—just what he could claim as how wonderful his background was.